gogitdb/gitdb/README.md

 > GitDB is not a binary.
 It’s a library!

-GitDB is a decentralized document database written in Go.
-It provides database-like functionalities via strictly defined interfaces.
+GitDB is a decentralized document database written in Go that uses [Git](https://git-scm.com/) under the hood to provide database-like functionalities via strictly defined interfaces.

 GitDB allows developers to create Models of objects in their application which implement a Model Interface that can access it's persistence features.
 This allows GitDB to work with these objects in database operations.